cloudposse/docs/content/docs/fundamentals/concepts.md

 ```
 Great, so what can you do with a stack?
 Stacks are meant to be a language and tool agnostic way to describe infrastructure, but how to use the stack configuration is up to you.
 We provide the following ways to utilize stacks today:

-1. [atmos](https://github.com/cloudposse/atmos): atmos is a command-line tool that enables CLI-driven stack utilization and supports workflows around `terraform`, `helmfile`, and many other commands
+1. [Atmos](https://atmos.tools): Atmos is a command-line tool that enables CLI-driven stack utilization and supports workflows around `terraform`, `helmfile`, and many other commands

-2. [terraform-provider-utils](https://github.com/cloudposse/terraform-provider-utils): is our terraform provider for consuming stack configurations from within HCL/terraform.
+2. [`terraform-provider-utils`](https://github.com/cloudposse/terraform-provider-utils): is our Terraform provider for consuming stack configurations from within HCL/Terraform.

 3. [Spacelift](https://spacelift.io/): By using the [terraform-spacelift-cloud-infrastructure-automation module](https://github.com/cloudposse/terraform-spacelift-cloud-infrastructure-automation) you can configure Spacelift continuously deliver components.
 Read up on why we [Use Spacelift for GitOps with Terraform](/reference-architecture/reference/adrs/use-spacelift-for-gitops-with-terraform) .